All Guides About Start Here

 When is the best time to sell a micro SaaS?

-Sell immediately after a milestone — hitting $5K MRR, crossing $100K ARR, or achieving consistent 10%+ monthly growth.
+Sell right after a milestone — hitting $5K a month in subscriptions, crossing $100K a year, or growing 10%+ each month.
 Buyers pay for momentum.
-Selling during flat or declining periods results in lower multiples or no offers.
+Selling when growth is flat or falling means lower offers, or no offers at all.

 +